Clackamas Community College

 Geographic Information Systems (GIS)

-This course serves as an overview of the concepts and principles of geospatial technology using lab activities to explore maps, geospatial data, and geospatial software.
-Major themes include: maps and cartography, geodesy, geographic information systems, spatial data privacy, global navigation satellite systems, remote sensing/image interpretation, terrain analysis, web maps, and the geospatial industry.
+This course provides an overview of the concepts and principles of geospatial technology using lab activities to explore maps, geospatial data, and geospatial software.
+Major themes include maps and cartography, geographic information systems, spatial data, global navigation satellite systems, remote sensing, terrain analysis, web maps, and the geospatial industry.

 GIS-201 Introduction to Geographic Information Systems